GSA/digitalgov.gov/content/news/2020/02/2020-02-26-call-for-government-ux-summit.md

 {{< highlight >}}**Submissions are due by close of business on Friday, March 6**.{{< /highlight >}}

-Scroll down to see the topics and presentation formats.
+Scroll down to see the topics and presentation formats we're looking to set up.
 For more information on requirements for submitting, please contact Jean Fox at [Fox.Jean@bls.gov](mailto:Fox.Jean@bls.gov).

-{{< img src="ux-government-summit-2020" >}}

-Join us for 2020's Government UX Summit — a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.

-Government agencies are working to provide a better user experience (UX) for everyone, especially with the passage of [21st Century IDEA](https://digital.gov/topics/21st-century-idea/).

-{{< box >}}
-### Save the date
-**Government UX Summit 2020**<br/>
-May 12, 2020, 9:00 a.m - 4:00 p.m., ET<br/>
-at the Library of Congress ([map](https://www.google.com/maps/place/Library+of+Congress/@38.888684,-77.0069077,17z/data=!3m2!4b1!5s0x89b7b82bf81714b1:0xb306acf1c3a0b282!4m5!3m4!1s0x390feef68ef83a4d:0x46cbb296f4de3eec!8m2!3d38.888684!4d-77.004719))<br/>
-_Registration page coming soon ..._
-{{< /box >}}

 ## What we're looking for